StuffzEZ/stuffzez.github.io/README.md

 # StuffzEZ Extras Website
 This Website Is For Items That Are Not On The Normal Website
 <br>
+## NOTE: THIS WEBSITE DOES NOT LOG UPDATES THE SAME AS BEFORE, SCROLL DOWN OR CLICK [HERE](#Version) TO SEE THE CURRENT UPDATE WHICH IS RECORDED IN WORDS.
+YOU CAN ALSO CLICK [HERE](https://github.com/StuffzEZ/stuffzez.github.io/commits) TO SEE THE NEW UPDATE LOG!
 <br>
 [![Made By StuffzEZ Badge](https://img.shields.io/badge/StuffzEZ-Made_By?label=Made%20By&labelColor=blue&color=orange)](https://bit.ly/m/StuffzEZ)
 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/StuffzEZ/stuffzez.github.io)